Last updated June 2022

 However, Andøya Island was the biggest surprise of the trip.
 While we had heard a lot about the beauty of the Lofoten Islands, we knew far less about Andøya Island located a little further north.
 Still, at the end of a long trip, we decided to spend a day exploring it.
 That was a decision we did not regret.

 Since we only had one day available, we focused mostly on the attractions along the Norwegian Scenic Route on the island.
 We had previously driven several of the Norwegian Scenic Routes and we were impressed with every one of them.
 We were therefore excited to see what Norwegian Scenic Route Andøya had to offer.

 The Norwegian Scenic Route Andøya is a total of 58 km and runs along the west side of Andøya Island from Bjørnskinn in the south to Andenes in the north.
-We arrived on Andøya from the south and chose to take Highway 82 along the east side of the island up to Andenes.
+We arrived on Andøya from the south and chose to take County Road 82 along the east side of the island up to Andenes.
 We then drove the Norwegian Scenic Route in the southbound direction.

 Before heading southwards, we stopped at the lighthouse in Andenes.
 From there we could see rows of pointed mountain peaks towards the south with the sea right next to them.
 This first glimpse of the scenery surrounding the road made us even more excited.